 Professor Claire Shovlin FRCP

-Speaker(s): Professor David Weinkove, Professor Rose Ann Kenny
+Speaker(s): Professor David Weinkove, Regius Rose Ann Kenny FRCP

 Professor David Weinkove